Medicare Levy and Medicare Levy Surcharge: What’s the difference?

 So, what’s the difference?
 And more importantly, who pays for what?
 Ahead, we’ll cover this and more.

 - The Medicare Levy and the Medicare Levy Surcharge might sound the same, but they are quite different.
 Both support the public system, but in different ways.

 - Most Australian taxpayers pay the Medicare Levy.
-It’s a 2% tax that helps to subsidise the public health system.
+It’s a 2% tax that helps to fund Medicare.

-- The Medicare Levy Surcharge (MLS) is for those who earn above the specified income of $90,000 as a single and $180,000 as a couple or family.
-Those who take out private health insurance (hospital cover) are exempt from the MLS.
+- The Medicare Levy Surcharge (MLS) is payable by those who choose not to take out private health insurance and earn above the specified income of $90,000 as a single and $180,000 as a couple or family.
+Those who take out an eligible private health insurance policy (hospital cover) are exempt from the MLS.
 The MLS is one way the government incentivises purchasing private health insurance.

 The Medicare Levy helps to sustain the public healthcare system.
 While the Medicare Levy Surcharge does the same, the implementation of the two is different.

 Most Australian taxpayers pay the Medicare Levy, whether or not they have a private health insurance policy.
 The Medicare Levy is 2% of your taxable income, and it will come from the majority of Australian taxpayers.

 If you earn $30,000 a year, for instance, then $600 will go to the Medicare Levy.
 If you earn $70,000, you’ll pay $1,400.
 Simply put, the Medicare Levy is a tax the government uses to help finance the free healthcare and medical services it offers its citizens.